knhr0727/TBmodel_CrI3/README.md

 `monolayer_mag.py`: calculates the total magnetic moment of the FM monolayer CrI3.
 Outputs are printed as texts.
 `monolayer_pol.py`: calculates the electric polarization density of the FM monolayer CrI3.
 Outputs are printed as texts.
 `monolayer_spintexture.py`: calculates the spin texture of the FM monolayer CrI3.
 The output file is `spintexture_mono.npz`.
-The figure is plotted by commend `python ../plot_STTB_untwisted.py spintexture_mono.npz`
+The figure is plotted by the command `python ../plot_STTB_untwisted.py spintexture_mono.npz`

 In `./TBmodel_CrI3/bilayer/`,
 `bilayer_MOKE.py`: calculates the conductivity tensor and MOKE spectrum of the AFM AB-stacked bilayer.
 The output file is `DATA.biAFM.npz`.
-The figure is plotted by commend `python ../plot_bilayer.py DATA.biAFM.npz`.
+The figure is plotted by the command `python ../plot_bilayer.py DATA.biAFM.npz`.
 `bilayer_mag.py`: calculates the total magnetic moment of the AFM bilayer.
 Outputs are printed as texts.
 `bilayer_pol.py`: calculates the electric polarization density of the AFM bilayer.
 Outputs are printed as texts.
 `bilayer_spintexture.py`: calculates the spin texture of the AFM bilayer.
 The output file is `spintexture_bilayer.npz`.
-The figure is plotted by commend `python ../plot_STTB_untwisted.py spintexture_bilayer.npz`
+The figure is plotted by the command `python ../plot_STTB_untwisted.py spintexture_bilayer.npz`

 In `./TBmodel_CrI3/TBL_p3/`,
 `TBL_p3_MOKE.py`: calculates the conductivity tensor and MOKE spectrum of the AFM p3 twisted bilayer (TBL) CrI3.
 This can take a few dozen minutes.
 The output file is `DATA.p3.npz`.
-The figure is plotted by commend `python ../plot_bilayer.py DATA.p3.npz`.
+The figure is plotted by the command `python ../plot_bilayer.py DATA.p3.npz`.
 By modifying the integer pair (n,m) at lines 31 and 32, one can define the twist angle.
-The default is (n,m) = (2,1) corresponding to the twist angle of 21.79 degrees.
+The default is (n,m) = (2,1), corresponding to the twist angle of 21.79 degrees.
 `TBL_p3_mag.py`: calculates the total magnetic moment of the AFM p3 TBL CrI3.
 Outputs are printed as texts.
 `TBL_p3_pol.py`: calculates the electric polarization density of the AFM p3 TBL CrI3.
 Outputs are printed as texts.
 `TBL_p3_spintexture.py`: calculates the spin texture of the AFM p3 CrI3.
 The output file is `spintexture_TBL_p3.npz`.
-The figure is plotted by commend `python ../plot_STTB_TBL.py spintexture_TBL_p3.npz`
+The figure is plotted by the command `python ../plot_STTB_TBL.py spintexture_TBL_p3.npz`

 In `./TBmodel_CrI3/TBL_p321/`,
 `TBL_p321_MOKE.py`: calculates the conductivity tensor and MOKE spectrum of the AFM p321 TBL CrI3.
 The output file is `DATA.p321.npz`.